What Is Policy and Procedure Distribution?

 - Automatic provisioning — When someone joins a department, they automatically gain access to that department's procedures.
 When they leave, access is revoked.
 This is especially important for organizations using identity providers with SCIM provisioning.

-Procedure Distribution for Nonprofits
+Policy and Procedure Distribution for Nonprofits

 Nonprofit organizations face unique distribution challenges.
 Their workforces often include: